ossec/ossec-docs/blog/posts/2014-01-28-OSSEC-Moving-to-Github.markdown.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 We will copy all open issues from Bitbucket to github.
 Due to the api
-avaiable, and reporting user and all comments on issues will show up as
+available, and reporting user and all comments on issues will show up as
 the user performing the migration.
 Test runs are being preformed to
 `githib.com/jrossi/issue-migration-test <>`__